xpmethod/xpmethod.github.io/_posts/events/2017-09-29-puerto-rico-mapathon.md

 ---

-Since we announced our event on the weekend, we have been moved to see other universities/teams follow our lead.
-Added to our event, we feel this can have a real impact on ground operations.
+Since we announced our event on the weekend, we have been moved to see other universities/libraries follow our lead.
+Added to our original event, we feel this can have a real impact on ground operations.
 Universities running mapathons so far:

 - [Boston University](http://www.bu.edu/disc/2017/09/26/disaster-relief-mapathon/)
 - University of Omaha